 The next step was to find a cover image that would emphasize writing rather than a cooking recipe.
 I kept the keyboard and the recipe basket.
 Those two symbols were important to me.
 I printed off some family history icons and asked for feedback once again.

-When I shared these photos again with those who contributed to the first design discussion, most felt the family tree with the ovals was the better design.
+When I shared these photos again with those who contributed to the first design discussion, most felt the family tree with the ovals was a better design.

 One fan said they did not like how the title was separated by the photo.
 That comment led me to further research titles on covers, and it was correct.
 I was attempting to be creative, but I was creating a subtle annoyance.
 I don’t want to do that!